mchioti/catalyst-page-builder-cursor-prototype/PageBuilder-Widgets-Skill.md

 5. ✅ Menu items have all required properties including `order`
 6. ✅ Editorial card `content` objects have `enabled` and `text` even when disabled
 7. ✅ Use `/images/wiley/...` for brand assets or `picsum.photos` for placeholders (NOT `file://`)
+8. ✅ Match `contentMode` to background (dark background → `"dark"`, light → `"light"`)
+9. ✅ Use `typographyStyle` tokens instead of inline font styles

+**For complete page examples, see `PageBuilder-Page-Examples-Skill.md`** which includes:
+- Journal Home Page (with `PublicationListWidget`)
+- Issue Table of Contents (with `PublicationDetailsWidget`)
+- Article Browse/Grid
+- Editorial/About Page
+- Generic Landing Page

 ---